tomerkal/plant-watering-via-BLE/README.md

 # Plant watering via BLE
-This is the final project in the Advanced Computer Systems course (IOT)  in Tel-Aviv University. by **omer brach & yuval ailer**
+This is the final project in the Advanced Computer Systems course (IOT)  in Tel-Aviv University. by **Omer Brach & Yuval Ailer**

-**special thanks to:**
+**Special thanks to:**
-- Prof. Sivan Toledo - course lecturer and project guidance.
+- Prof. Sivan Toledo - course lecturer and project guid.
 - [Netafim company](http://www.netafimusa.com/) - for donating the gear needed to enable this project.
 -  Dov Ailer - Electrical Engineering guidance and support.

-### objectives
+### Objectives
 The purpose of the project is to create a plant watering system manageable via a blue-tooth connection.
-Do to the nature of battery enabled watering systems, the system needs to preform a high voltage operation (opening and closing the tap) for a short period of time, and for the most part of the day, to remain inactive and preserve battery power.
+Due to the nature of battery enabled watering systems, the system needs to preform a high voltage operation (opening and closing the tap) for a short period of time, and for the most part of the day, to remain inactive and preserve battery power.
 For this reason we choose to use the TI [cc1350](http://www.ti.com/product/CC1350) low-power micro-controller.
 The following documentation will provide the needed information to recreate our project and use it on your own.

 ## Getting Started